By Molly Patrick

 Hi Melissa,

 Thanks for stopping by!
-As far as nutrient breakdowns, we don’t calculate them for any of our free recipes or meal plans.
-Molly talks about why here.
+As far as nutrient breakdowns, we don’t calculate them for any of our free recipes.
 You could calculate the calories if you like using one of the freely available nutrient calculators (I’ve used Cronometer in the past). ~Karen

 Made this.
 All I taste is tahini and it was tan in color and runny.
 What did I do wrong